The Turing Teaching Alliance

 We highly recommend gaining experience by observing lessons in a UK secondary school.
 This will help you reflect on teaching and understand the role of a professional educator.

-We are offering a school experience morning on Wednesday 2nd July.
+We are offering our next school experience morning on Wednesday 1st October.
 Please note that places are limited.
 Please click on the link and search for Turing House School to book.
+Please see below for some feedback we had about our School Experience day in July:

 How to apply: